yuchenluoumn/tdi_capstone_project/README.md

 # tdi_capstone_project
+See TDI_CapstoneProject_uptodate.ipynb for more details.

-In the TDI_CapstoneProject_Final notebook contains the structure of the capstone project.
+Supplementary materials if I have not put in the TDI_CapstoneProject_uptodate.ipynb In the TDI_CapstoneProject_Final notebook contains the structure of the capstone project.
 And it is listed the hit points of the requirements.